5 recommended OTC drugs

 Frequently asked

-Ibuprofen or paracetamol for tooth?
+Ibuprofen or paracetamol for a tooth?

-Antibiotics for toothache?
+Antibiotics for a toothache?

 Does the pain go away on its own?